support for Message Of The Day (MOTD)

 Ability to set/modify/remove message of the day as described in XEP-0133: Service Administration

-#9 Updated by Andrzej Wójcik about 2 years ago
+#9 Updated by Andrzej Wójcik over 2 years ago

 %kobit We have our custom

 message broadcast feature which delivers messages in specified time frame to every logged in user only once.
 I wonder if we could use it here and just add adhoc command which will use this